How the Pandemic Defeated America

 The pandemic has been both tragedy and teacher.
 Its very etymology offers a clue about what is at stake in the greatest challenges of the future, and what is needed to address them.
 Pandemic.
 Pan and demos.
 All people.

-This article appears in the September 2020 print edition with the headline “Anatomy of an American Failure.”
+** This article originally mischaracterized similarities between two studies that were retracted in June, one in The Lancet and one in the New England Journal of Medicine.
+It has been updated to reflect that the latter study was not specifically about hydroxychloroquine.
+It appears in the September 2020 print edition with the headline “Anatomy of an American Failure.”

-Note: * This article has been updated to clarify why 3.1 million Americans still cannot afford health insurance.